 All animals, especially invertebrates, can benefit from calcium minerals as a dietary supplement.
 Corals and shellfish will consume bits of the calcium-rich stone and use it to strengthen shells and skeletal tissues.
 This is a necessity we will go more in-depth about for saltwater aquariums in the next section.

 The high PH/hardness influence would make Marble Rock ideal for hard water as well as saltwater ecosystems.
-Placing this rock in freshwater setups would not be recommended as softwater thriving inhabitants would suffer from sudden PH level increase.
+Placing this rock in freshwater setups would not be recommended as softwater thriving inhabitants would suffer from a sudden PH level increase.
 I would recommend this rock in vivariums like aquariums, ripariums, and paludariums that are exclusively built for harder water conditions and saltwater environments.

 Using these rocks in terrariums might limit the ability to house pets that thrive in tropical environments.
 Furthermore, Marble is often used as gravel for vivarium plants like succulents and cactuses.
 This stone is a great buffer to use on acidic soils siding in bringing down the PH of the substrate.

 As I mentioned earlier, Marble Rock is ideal for enclosures that need high water parameters.
 This is the perfect stone to consider for saltwater aquariums.
 Marble is a great alternative to live coral reefs and sedimentary limestones.
 As the stones weather, they leech beneficial minerals like calcium invertebrates and coral build their exoskeletons out of.
 These stones are durable rocks that will last a long time and won’t crumble under normal conditions.

 This stone can be devastating to freshwater enclosures.
 Softwater-dependent inhabitants will quickly perish as inevitable water parameters arise from the usage of Marble Rocks.
 The acidic water these types of tanks establish will cause the rock to weather prematurely leading to possible collapsing.